 Smaller cosmetics brands like Lush is doing good things; providing refill stations for liquids in its stores and selling products such as shampoo, normally packaged in plastic, in solid bars, for example.

-The problems with social conscience being so frequently used, are that the attempts seem disingenuous, like an afterthought, or just some other means of drawing attention to a brand; something we must be doing to show we care.
+The problem with social conscience being so frequently used is that the attempts seem disingenuous, like an afterthought, or just some other means of drawing attention to a brand; something we must be doing to show we care.

 Whilst it might give the creative department an opportunity to create an award-worthy piece of content, savvy consumers will smell a rat, prepared to reject the brand(s) found to be guilty of ‘green-washing’.

 It is one of the responsibilities of agencies and creative departments to question briefs that have brand purpose as a bolt on.
 Is it relevant to the particular campaign?
 Is it believable within the context that this campaign is set?
 Would I find it believable if the ad was aimed at me?
 If the answer is no, then the consumer won’t believe it either.

 To create fans and loyal purchasers amongst ‘belief-driven’ consumers (a phrase coined by Edelman in their 2018 brand study which uncovered that this category of consumers is now in the majority in every market they surveyed across all ages and income levels), avoid alienating them and ensure that your brand lives up to the standards it has set for itself.
 Did Gillette really think they could get away with being the ‘best a man can get’ while making their women’s razors pink and charging more for them in the social media world we all now inhabit?
 I think not.
 First and foremost, purpose must be a genuine proposition relevant to the value of a brand.